 URC led numerous studies, including a groundbreaking assessment to the social return on investments in Ethiopia’s health extension program, lessons learned from the deployment of community-based workers in Kenya and South Africa, and studies of the progress of women in the leadership of Madagascar’s and Senegal’s health and social services sector.

-In Jordan, URC leads the USAID Health Services Quality Accelerator (HSQA) Activity to accelerate and sustain improvements in reproductive, maternal, newborn, and child health (RMNCH) outcomes through the public and private health sectors.
+URC leads the Health Services Quality Accelerator Activity in Jordan to accelerate and sustain improvements in reproductive, maternal, newborn, and child health (RMNCH) outcomes through the public and private health sectors.
 To achieve this goal, URC works closely with the Ministry of Health to improve patient centered RMNCH core competencies and strengthen the quality of care by health providers.

 Many of URC’s projects embed health workforce development into their activities as an essential component of strengthening quality health systems.
 In Uganda, the Regional Health Integration to Enhance Services in Northern Uganda (RHITES-N, Acholi) Activity, Regional Health Integration to Enhance Services in East Central Uganda Activity (RHITES-EC), and the Defeat TB Activity all work to improve health outcomes through strengthened service delivery, and ultimately, health workforce strengthening.
 URC supports Uganda’s district level health system to identify sub-district health workforce gaps and develop specific plans for improvement using quality improvement approaches.
 Under Defeat TB, TB care and treatment is improved through coaching and mentoring of health facility teams to reduce care system bottlenecks to improve TB screening, testing, treatment, and documentation.